ESF:BPR_DEMO Demography - Course Information

 - Teaching methods

-- Teaching methods are posible basically devide into two parts: 1) Basics are lectures which put emphasis on theoretical explanations.
+- Teaching methods are possible to basically divide into two parts: 1) Basics are lectures which put emphasis on theoretical explanations.
 Next basic terminology definition and explanation.
-For better interconnection of theory and applications being given appropriate case studies.
-Introduction of basic statistical demographical methods is also important.
+In connection with the theoretical explanation, the application of selected problems follows in the form of causal and spatial analyzes, case studies.
+The introduction of basic statistical demographical methods is also important.
 2) Seminars thematically follow in lectures.
-They bring more detailed analysis demonstrate selected processes and calculation of model exercises.
-Part of seminars is thematic seminar work as well.
-The whole teaching process relates to statistical-analytic approach.
+They bring a more detailed analysis to demonstrate selected processes and calculation of model exercises.
+Form of student teams, presentation, and discussion.
+The whole educational program is intertwined with the spatial, analytical-statistical and functionally-causal approach.

 - Assessment methods